DSG-UniFE/jnca_2025_moo_ra_scheduling/README.md

 # cnsm_2024_moo_scheduling_ra

-Code repository for "Multi-Objective Scheduling and Resource Allocation of Kubernetes Replicas Across the Compute Continuum", CNSM 2024.
+Code repository for "MO-6G: Multi-Objective Orchestration for the 6G Compute Continuum", submitted to  Journal of Network and Computer Applications (JNCA).